- The Fall 2019 Admission Application is now available.

 We also recommend that you take the PSAT or PLAN in your sophomore year and prepare for either the SAT or ACT before completion of high school.
 Remember, SAT or ACT scores are required for admission to a CUNY four-year college.

 Take the most challenging courses you can and work hard to get the highest grades.
 The grades earned in your junior year will be evaluated when you apply for admission to CUNY.
 To get a better sense of where you stand academically, you should review our Freshman Admission Profile.
 This chart illustrates the mean GPA and SAT scores for last year’s entering freshman class at CUNY four-year and community colleges.

 Register to take the PSAT in October and the SAT/ACT in the winter or spring.
 Most students take the SAT/ACT toward the end of their junior year and/or at the beginning of their senior year.
 Taking the test early gives you time to re-take it if you feel you could do better.
-Your SAT/ACT scores are critical to applying to a CUNY four-year college.
+Your SAT/ACT scores are required as part of the application process to a CUNY four-year college.
 Prepare for the SAT/ACT by taking a preparation course – see your guidance counselor for recommendations

 Your junior year is also a good time to visit the colleges you are considering.
 At CUNY, you may apply to up to six CUNY colleges with one application and fee.
 To help you narrow down your choices, sign up to receive updates on college tours and events for prospective freshmen.
 Receive invitations to our financial aid workshops and college-planning sessions.

 If you are considering applying to a highly selective program such as the Macaulay Honors College, BA-MD at Brooklyn College, the Sophie Davis School of Biomedical Education, the Architecture program, or the Engineering program at The City College, prepare to apply early by reading through the necessary supplemental applications and sketching out drafts of the required essays.